CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 ## Installing Kallisto on a Mac OS

-If you're running a Mac OS, then being by downloading and installing [Homebrew](https://brew.sh/) with this single line of code:
+If you're running a Mac OS, then begin by downloading and installing [Homebrew](https://brew.sh/) with this single line of code:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"